MIRA-KUMAR/Leetcode-Learning/README.md

 In Pascal's triangle, each number is the sum of the two numbers directly above it as shown:

+# LeetCode 119.
+Pascal's Triangle II

+Given an integer rowIndex, return the rowIndexth (0-indexed) row of the Pascal's triangle.

 # LeetCode 121: Best Time to Buy and Sell Stock

 You are given an array prices where prices[i] is the price of a given stock on the ith day.